 At City Academy our aim is to ensure that every child regardless of needs or disability achieves his or her true potential by identifying the correct channels of support.
-Students who have difficulties that affect their learning are recognised as needing specific types of support.
-These difficulties could be one or more of the following:
+Students who have difficulties that affect their learning are assisted through specific types of support.
+These difficulties are too numerous to list but could be one or more of the following:

-- Communication and Interaction -Autism Spectrum Condition(ASC), Specific Language Impairment (SLI) - Cognition and Learning- Dyslexia, Dyspraxia, Dyscalculia, Moderate Learning Difficulties - Social, Emotional and Mental Health ADHD, ADD, emotional difficulties, mental health difficulties
+- Communication and Interaction -Autism Spectrum Condition (ASC), Specific Language Impairment (SLI) - Cognition and Learning- Dyslexia, Dyspraxia, Dyscalculia, Moderate Learning Difficulties, Global Delay - Social, Emotional and Mental Health ADHD, ADD, emotional and mental health support

-Sensory and/or Physical Needs - Hearing Impaired, Visually Impaired, Medical Needs, Physical Disability
+Sensory and/or Physical Needs - Hearing Impaired, Visually Impaired, Medical Needs, Physical Disabilities such as wheelchair users or those with Cerebral Palsy.